Advice from Departments

 What else would be helpful for first-year students to know?

-Students need take only 10 courses to complete the major; of these, two may be taken during a semester abroad (although our required introductory and seminar courses must be taken at Colby).
+Students need take only 10 courses to complete the major; of these, two may be taken abroad (although our required introductory and seminar courses must be taken at Colby).
 The Government major is easily combined with a second major.

 Who can students contact if they have additional questions?